Java-Publications/vaadin-001-vaadin-jumpstart/README.md

             <artifactId>vaadin-themes</artifactId>
         </dependency>

-unused import com.vaadin.ui.CustomComponent; created from the designer
++ unused import com.vaadin.ui.CustomComponent; created from the designer

+## Todos - Infrastructure
-Add stagemonitor to ui module
++ Add stagemonitor to ui module

+## Features
++ Full stack for industrial projects
++ Undertow based Microservice - Speed compered to Jetty / jRebel combination
++ DDI - Bootstrap with a minimal DI Framework, to show the potential of this
++ could be used for Workshops / Project Ramp-Up
++ structure to support different persistence technologies

+## Questions to solve
++ How to write good Testbench tests to navigate to the component you want to test
++ Add Ansible/Vagrant for Integration Tests
++ Add Docker for Integration Tests
++ Add JavaFX Browser for concurrent Headless Tests
++ maven target to download needed Browser-Driver
++ jooq / flyway for SQL
++ speedment integration
++ Show the full DI Stack on localhost ( gitbucket/nexus/jenkins )
++ build the same with gradle
++ bootstrap with CDI (weld)

 ## Scenario
 In this scenario we are in the world of ..

 ## Modulestructure